DegateCommunity/Degate/README.md

 Degate is released under the GNU General Public License Version 3.
 See LICENSE.TXT for details.

-Degate is originally developed by Martin Schobert <martin@mailbeschleuniger.de>.
+Degate is currently administered by Dorian Bachelot <dorianb.dev@netc.fr> and originally developed by Martin Schobert <martin@mailbeschleuniger.de>.